 Although the exact value of his art collection is unknown, he’s been known to sell hundreds of thousands of dollars’ worth of art at any given time, suggesting a collection worth well into the millions.

-Charles was co-founder of advertising agency Saatchi & Saatch, the world’s largest advertising agency in the 1980s.
+Charles was co-founder of the advertising agency Saatchi & Saatch, the world’s largest advertising agency in the 1980s.

 7. Bernard Arnault – Value of Collection: Unknown